J-PAL’s Commitment to Diversity, Equity, and Inclusion

 Affiliate nomination process

 Members of J-PAL’s affiliate network are invited each year to nominate peers to join J-PAL’s research network as an affiliate or an invited researcher to a specific region or initiative.
-We have revised our annual affiliate and invited researcher nomination process to explicitly call for candidates from underrepresented backgrounds, in particular who identify as Black, indigenous, people of color, women, and researchers from LMICs.
-We have also standardized nomination materials to ensure candidates are being evaluated across similar benchmarks, and are undertaking efforts (such as the African Scholars Program described above) to expand the pipeline of eligible researchers.
+Our annual affiliate and invited researcher nomination process explicitly calls for candidates from all backgrounds, especially those underrepresented in the field of economics to apply to this role.
+Nomination materials are standardized to ensure candidates are evaluated across similar benchmarks, and we are actively undertaking efforts (such as the J-PAL Scholars Program described below) to expand and diversify the pipeline of eligible researchers.

 Invited Researcher nomination process